-The District added 120 new water services this year, which represents a 1.1% increase in the number of accounts it serves, compared to the prior year's increase of 71 accounts, representing a 0.7% increase.
-Total water services now equal 11,027 accounts, of which 10,163 are active and 864 inactive.
-During the fiscal year ended June 30, 2018, water sales totaled 21,498 acre feet (AF) increasing 11.7%, or 2,259 AF from the previous year.
+The District added 54 new water services this year, which represents a 0.5% increase in the number of accounts it serves, compared to the prior year's increase of 120 accounts, representing a 1.1% increase.
+Total water services now equal 11,081 accounts, of which 10,222 are active and 859 inactive.
+During the fiscal year ended June 30, 2019, water sales totaled 16,116 acre feet (AF) decreasing 25.0%, or 5,382 AF from the previous year.

 The District's demand is largely influenced by temperature and rainfall.
-The annual rainfall during the fiscal year was 6.3 inches compared to the prior year of 21.3 inches, a 70% decrease.
-Additionally, the average temperature was 63.3 degrees compared to 61.8 degrees during fiscal year 2016-17.
+The annual rainfall during the subject Fiscal Year was 20.4 inches compared to the prior year of 6.3 inches, a 224% increase.
+Additionally, the average temperature was 61.8 degrees compared to 63.3 degrees during Fiscal Year 2017-18.

 The Cost of Water Sold is the District's highest single water operating expense.
-In January 2018, wholesale treated water rates from the San Diego County Water Authority increased 3.1% for domestic customers and 3.4% for our agricultural customers.
-The total Cost of Water Sold during Fiscal Year 2017-18 was \$30,744,890, or 14.2% higher than the previous year.
-The total amount of water purchased during the year was 22,526 AF compared to 20,220 AF in the previous year.
+In January 2019, there were no net increases to the wholesale treated water rates from the San Diego County Water Authority for domestic customers nor for our agricultural customers.
+The total Cost of Water Sold during Fiscal Year 2018-19 was \$25,048,234, or 18.5% lower than the previous year due to lower demand and sales.
+The total amount of water purchased during the year was 17,166 AF compared to 22,526 AF in the previous year.